spanichella/ARIES-story-teller/datasets/README.md

 We recorded such a session, transcribed it to text using dedicated tools, and manually formatted and labeled the data.

 ## Stories
-This dataset is made up of user stories (taken from an openly accessible, already established dataset [1]) for valid requirements and rubbish data to fill for classification (randomly chosen NULL lines from other datasets [2]).
+This dataset is made up of user stories (taken from an openly accessible, already established dataset [1]) for valid requirements and rubbish data to fill for classification (randomly chosen `NULL` lines from existing dataset [2]).

 ## Study
-This dataset represents the data used in the previous work [3] and has not been adjusted in any way.
+This dataset represents the data used in the previous work [2] and has not been adjusted in any way.